anhaidgroup/cloudlabeler/README.md

 ### Approach 1

 1. Create an AWS account if you don't have one.
 Login in [EC2](https://aws.amazon.com/ec2/).
 Find 'Instances' in the right panels.

-   a.
-If you want to create a new instance.
+You then need to create a new instance:

       - Find and click on 'Launch Instance' in the instances page.